-6 Hearings Procedure
+5 Hearings Procedure

-- 6.1 If a hearing is required, the Monitoring Officer will write to the subject Member proposing a date for the hearing.
-This date will normally be within six weeks of the investigation report and will be before a Hearings Committee.
-The Hearings Committee shall be constituted in accordance with Part B of the Authority's Standing Orders and shall have a quorum of three Members. - 6.2 The Monitoring Officer will outline the hearing procedure, the Member's rights and ask for a written response from the Member within a set time to establish whether: - the Member wishes to attend the hearing - the Member disagrees with any of the findings of fact in the investigation report and if so which findings and the reason for disagreement - the Member wishes to give oral evidence, or rely on written submissions - witnesses will be called by the Member to give evidence (there is no power on the part of the Authority to compel attendance by a witness) - they wish any part of the hearing to be in private - they wish any part of the investigation report or other documents to be withheld from the public
+- 5.1 If a hearing is required, the Monitoring Officer will write to the subject Member proposing a date for the hearing.
+This date will normally be within six weeks of the investigation report and will be before the Hearings Committee.
+The Hearings Committee shall be constituted in accordance with Part B of the Authority's Standing Orders and shall have a quorum of three Members. - 5.2 The Monitoring Officer will outline the hearing procedure, the Member's rights and ask for a written response from the Member within a set time to establish whether: - the Member wishes to attend the hearing - the Member disagrees with any of the findings of fact in the investigation report and if so which findings and the reason for disagreement - the Member wishes to give oral evidence, or rely on written submissions - witnesses will be called by the Member to give evidence (there is no power on the part of the Authority to compel attendance by a witness) - they wish any part of the hearing to be in private - they wish any part of the investigation report or other documents to be withheld from the public - In complex cases, if the Monitoring Officer considers that a preliminary hearing is necessary to consider the matters in 5.2, they shall convene one.